HwangTaehyun/github-repository-contribution-stats/README.md

 # GitHub Contributor Stats Card

-Copy-paste this into your markdown content, and that's it.
+Copy and paste this into your markdown content, and that's it.
 Simple!

-Based on [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), I focused on showing GitHub contributor stats and applied typescript to the original project.
+My project, which is based on [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), focuses on showing GitHub contributor stats and applies the typescript to the original project.
 Refer to [ISSUE#2027](https://github.com/anuraghazra/github-readme-stats/issues/2027).
-Thanks to [@anuraghazra](https://github.com/anuraghazra) for the awesome open-source project!
+Thank you [@anuraghazra](https://github.com/anuraghazra) for the awesome open-source project!

 Change the `?username=` value to your GitHub username.